CRANN

 CRANN, the Centre for Research on Adaptive Nanostructures and Nanodevices, is Ireland's first purpose-built research institute whose purpose is to perform nanoscience research.
 It is housed in the Naughton Institute on the campus of Trinity College Dublin.
 Crann is the Irish word for tree.

 The three major research areas are Nano-Biology of Cell Surface Interactions, Bottom-Up Fabrication and Testing of Nanoscale Integrated Devices, and Magnetic Nano-Structures and Devices.

+It also carries out outreach to local schools.